Funding for Erasmus+ internships

 The complete application documents must be submitted at least six weeks before the start of the internship.
 Erasmus internship scholarships are awarded by the EU-Hochschulbüro Hannover.

-- EU member states: Belgium, Bulgaria, Denmark, Estonia, Finland, France, Greece, Great Britain, Italy, Ireland, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Austria, Poland, Portugal, Romania, Sweden, Slovakia, Slovenia, Spain, Czech Republic, Hungary and Cyprus,
+- EU member states: Belgium, Bulgaria, Denmark, Estonia, Finland, France, Greece, United Kingdom, Italy, Ireland, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Austria, Poland, Portugal, Romania, Sweden, Slovakia, Slovenia, Spain, Czech Republic, Hungary and Cyprus,

 - Candidate member: Turkey